Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 No. Cap-subject H-1B employers must pay the ACWIA education and training fee.
 Cap-exempt employers do not need to pay this fee.
 Moreover, according to USCIS, the ACWIA fee is also not required when:

-Employers who are cap-exempt can sponsor H-1B visas with more flexibility, but there are still certain limitations.
-As long as they meet the criteria set by the USCIS for each individual case, they can sponsor H-1B visas without being subject to the annual cap.
+Cap-exempt employers can sponsor H-1B visas with more flexibility, but there are still certain limitations.
+As long as they meet the criteria set by the USCIS for each case, they can sponsor H-1B visas without being subject to the annual cap.